Pinching Antenna Systems (PASS) for Cell-Free Communications: Introduction

 \section{Introduction}

-Recently, the pinching antenna systems (PASS) have been proposed as a highly promising antenna architecture, offering a novel system design paradigm~\cite{11169486,yang2025pinching}.
-By enabling the relocation of pinching antennas (PAs) along dielectric waveguides, PASS offers several key advantages compared with conventional fixed antenna architectures: it enables flexible antenna deployment adaptable to dynamic user distributions, increases beamforming freedom for enhanced interference management, and improves signal strength with decreased signal propagation distance~\cite{11036558,liu2025pinching1,zeng2025energy}.
+Recently, the pinching antenna system (PASS) has been proposed as a highly promising antenna architecture, offering a novel system design paradigm~\cite{11222687}. {By enabling the relocation of pinching antennas (PAs) along dielectric waveguides, the PASS offers several key advantages compared with conventional fixed antenna architectures: it enables flexible antenna deployment adaptable to dynamic user distributions, increases beamforming freedom for enhanced interference management, and improves signal strength with decreased signal propagation distance~\cite{11123791}. }

-Though the PASS offers the aforementioned advantages for wireless communication systems, how to effectively integrate it into existing communication architectures remains an open problem~\cite{10945421}.
-In particular, deploying PASS based BSs within a conventional cellular architecture may exacerbate inter-cell interference.
-This is because when PAs are positioned closer to the users in their serving cell, they may also become geographically closer to users in neighboring cells, thereby intensifying inter-cell interference.
-For a similar reason, pilot contamination is also aggravated in PASS assisted cellular communication systems during the channel estimation stage.
-This challenging problem can be effectively addressed by adopting a cell-free communication design~\cite{ngo2017cell,bjornson2020scalable}.
-By breaking through the limitations of conventional cellular architectures, cell-free communication enables all distributed BSs to cooperatively serve all users without cell boundaries, thereby mitigating inter-cell interference and alleviating pilot contamination.
+Though the PASS offers the aforementioned advantages for wireless communication systems, how to effectively combine it with existing communication architectures remains an open problem~\cite{10945421}. {In particular, deploying PASS base stations (BSs) within a conventional cellular architecture may exacerbate inter-cell interference.
+This is because when PAs are positioned closer to the users in their serving cell, they may also become geographically closer to users in neighboring cells.
+For a similar reason, pilot contamination is also aggravated in PASS assisted cellular communication systems during the channel estimation stage.} These drawbacks lead to a degradation of communication performance and pose new challenges for system design.
+This challenging issue can be effectively addressed by adopting the cell-free communication architecture~\cite{ngo2017cell,bjornson2020scalable}. {The cell-free architecture mitigates inter-cell interference through cooperative transmission among BSs.
+Instead of treating signals from neighboring BSs as interference, multiple cell-free BSs jointly serve users with coordinated beamforming.
+Consequently, a portion of the inter-cell interference can be transformed into useful cooperative signals.
+Moreover, coordinated beamforming across PASS BSs enables more effective spatial interference suppression, since both beamforming and antenna positions can be jointly optimized to control the spatial distribution of transmitted energy.}